Save Energy. Earn Incentives.

 Submit a completed W-9 form (pdf) if you have not already done so for our records

 - If an application includes lighting measures, the Calculated Lighting Equipment Survey Table is required.

-SDG&E will review complete applications, submit projects to the Energy Division for review and conduct pre-inspections.
+SDG&E will review complete applications, submit projects to California Public Utilities Commission staff for review, and conduct pre-inspections.

 SDG&E will issue a Program Project Agreement (pdf) to the Customer or Project Sponsor.

 SDG&E will execute the Program Project Agreement upon receipt of a signed copy and will issue a Notice to Proceed (pdf) to the Customer or Project Sponsor.